“When Mr. Ludwig invented the bass-drum pedal, that’s what made the drum set possible” (Neil Peart)

 …but to this day haven’t found any.
 (If you have, please let me know in the comments.)
 So I think this pedal is slightly overpriced.
 But then again, if you want a direct-drive, this is the cheapest pedal on the market.

-And currently you can get it with a bag and a pair of wooden beaters for the same price on Amazon.
+And currently you can get it a free case for the Yamaha 9500 along with the double pedal on Amazon.

 So there you have my best double bass pedals for the money.
 If you’ve got another recommendation or any questions, please drop me a comment.
 I answer 100% of the time!